 Roasted asparagus and radishes are the star of this fresh and flavorful springtime quinoa salad.
 Perfect as a make-ahead lunch option or a potluck side dish.
 Vegan and gluten-free.

-Anyhow, my latest salad obsession is here.
+My latest salad obsession is here!
 It’s a quinoa salad loaded with all things spring — garlic, scallions, asparagus, parsley and the prettiest of radishes.